 Create the body of the email.
-Click into the Message field to access formatting options, include images or links, or to include entry data using the Insert Field option.
+Click into the Message field to access the formatting options and insert images or links.
+You can also use the Insert Field option to include entry data and workflow links.

 - Entry details – Include the form entry data (excluding internal fields) in the notification email.
 The entry data will display based on the role selected in the included workflow link.
 When no workflow link is selected, entry details will reflect the Public role.
 Please note that including entry details will display fields based on the status of the entry at the time of viewing (or in other words, the next status in your workflow).
 For example, if an entry goes from Incomplete to Submitted, the confirmation message will display fields that are set to show when the status is Submitted.